CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

        Room's “Localization Workflows”
 5. Log in to the GlobalLink Management Dashboard
-    1. The submitter and the instructions added to field _Notes_ are visible in the submission's detail view
+    1. The submitter and the instructions added to field _Notes_ are visible in the submission's detail view.

+       **About Instructions:** You will see them as checkmark in the "Submission Instructions" column.
+Just click on the checkmark.
+Alternative to this:
+       Go to "submit/edit submission" and click on "Edit Instructions/Background".
 6. Switch back to Studio or _Workflow App_ and cancel the workflow in the "Running" list.